About Organ & Tissue Donation

 The option for Donation After Cardiac Death (DCD) may be presented to the families of these patients after it is clear that their loved one cannot survive.
 Donation in such cases entails taking the patient off the ventilator, typically in the operating room.
 Once the patient’s heart stops beating, the physician declares the patient dead and organs can be recovered.

 Today, organ donation after cardiac death has increased the donation of life-saving organs.
-In Gift of Life’s region, more than 15 percent of donations are DCD cases.

 What is Tissue Donation and How Does it Help Others?